DTJF/fbdoc/src/doc/Options.md

 (since geany mode doesn't need any file specifications) but you can also use option `--emitter` in this mode.
-The output can either be tested in the geany editor, where you can easy select the stuff for fb-doc.
-Or you can pipe an input stream to fb-doc at the command line.
+The output can either be tested in the geany editor, where you can easy select the stuff for
+\Proj.
+Or you can pipe an input stream to \Proj at the command line.
 The following example lists all function names from file test.bas in the terminal